Campus and Community Fund

 After approval by the Financial Coordinator, groups will need to complete the Reimbursement Form.
-You must turn in the receipts and paperwork form by the deadline: Sunday, November 11th.
-Please note, any reimbursement to an individual will be made electronically via email through Chase Bank, and any reimbursement to member groups will be made by paper check.
+You must turn in the receipts and paperwork form by the deadline found above.
 For more information, please read the FAQ below.

 How does Dwight Hall decide which groups get funding?

-Your application is reviewed by a Financial Coordinator, your Network Coordinator, and one of the two Dwight Hall Co-coordinators.
+Your application is reviewed by a combination of the Financial Coordinator, the Membership Coordinators, and one of the two Dwight Hall Co-Coordinators.
 The team may approve an application but award a smaller amount than requested or deny individual items.
 Groups may appeal their funding decisions to the entire Dwight Hall Executive Committee.
 Applications are considered using these questions:

 - What is the impact of the group on the campus and/or community, and how does it enroll Yale students in this impact?